dapperlabs/nba-smart-contracts/README.md

 minting Moments, and transfering Moments.

  - `contracts/` : Where the Top Shot related smart contracts live.
- - `transactions/` : This directory contains all the state-changing transactions that are associated with the Top Shot smart contracts.
+ - `transactions/` : This directory contains all the transactions and scripts that are associated with the Top Shot smart contracts.
  - `transactions/scripts/`  : This contains all the read-only Cadence scripts that are used to read information from the smart contract